 Q: How does the determinant relate to the invertibility of a matrix?

 A: A matrix is invertible if and only if its determinant is non-zero.
-If the determinant is non-zero, the matrix has an inverse, which can be used to "undo" the transformation represented by the matrix.
+In practice, if the determinant is non-zero, the matrix has an inverse, which can be used to "undo" the transformation represented by the matrix.
 If the determinant is zero, the matrix is singular and does not have an inverse.

 Q: Can determinants be used to solve systems of linear equations, and if so, how?